bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/lauren_d8_log.md

 +Today has been overwhelming.
 Losing my father…it’s like a piece of me is gone.
 The emptiness is so heavy.
 He was a true visionary.
 He was my hero.
 His work changed the world.

-The MOXYPAL was revolutionary, a personal air purification device that transforms CO2 into breathable oxygen using BioCores.
+The MOXYPAK was revolutionary, a personal air purification device that transforms CO2 into breathable oxygen using BioCores.
 Still widely used, even if considered rudimentary now.
 And the Synthetic Neurological Transference Human Project – systems designed to house human consciousness, enhancing cognitive functions and augmenting intellectual capacities.
 My father envisioned a future where these would mitigate the environmental collapse, though they’re currently limited to military use and the ultra-wealthy.